 - Lack of outdoor space – the number one reason for doing indoor gardening is the fact that no adequate space is available outdoor to start a garden, even a container garden.

 - Cost – How convenient is it to snip your salad leaves from a readily available pot and pick your eggplants fresh, at no cost?
-Prices at the markets can be crazy high, especially when off season, or after bad storms that ruined crops.
+Prices at the markets can be crazy high, especially when offseason, or after bad storms that ruined crops.
 If you compare growing your own with organic produce, which is probably what you are growing anyway, you’ll see the monetary convenience of having your own garden.

 - Quality and taste – The taste of a tomato just picked from the vine is amazing compared to the odorless and almost tasteless ones you find in the supermarkets.
-Usually produce is picked before ripening and gets stored and refrigerated for a long time, and shipped all around the globe to reach the selling market.
-This process not only affects the taste of food, but also diminishes the nutritional factors in veggies and fruits, especially vitamins.
+Usually, produce is picked before ripening and gets stored and refrigerated for a long time, and shipped all around the globe to reach the selling market.
+This process not only affects the taste of food but also diminishes the nutritional factors in veggies and fruits, especially vitamins.

-- Health and safety - when you grow your own food, you know exactly what went into it as far as pesticides, fertilizer, etc. You eat healthier veggies, because you are in control of the chemicals applied, and because they ripe on the plant and have higher nutritional value.
+- Health and safety - when you grow your own food, you know exactly what went into it as far as pesticides, fertilizer, etc. You eat healthier veggies, because you are in control of the chemicals applied, and they ripe on the plant and have higher nutritional value.

 - Bringing the outside in – Vegetable plants kept indoor, with the correct amount of light and nutrients are a healthy and colorful addition to any living space.
 If you use colorful or decorative containers they can serve as home décor.
-As all plants, they also clean your air from Co2 releasing oxygen.
+Like all plants, they also clean your air from Co2 releasing oxygen.

 - Conversation starters – if you like to entertain, you’d see how many people are interested and curious about your green thumb and your beautiful crop, making them wonderful conversation starters.